kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 - The basic scoring in NodeResourcesFit has to be implemented and that the queueing hints have to work efficiently.
 - Keep the Alpha behavior to create the special resource claim in scheduler.
 - Gather feedback from developers and surveys
-- 3 examples of vendors making use of the extensions proposed in this KEP
 - Scalability tests that mirror real-world usage as determined by user feedback
 - Additional tests are in Testgrid and linked in KEP
 - All functionality completed